scalar-labs/scalardl/docs/trouble-shooting-guide.md

 There are two possibilities in the transaction state stored in the coordinator.
 They are `COMMITTED` and `ABORTED`.
 A `COMMITTED` state means that other transactions can get all updates by the transaction.
 An `ABORTED` state means all updates are gone.

 `UnknownTransactionStatusException` happens when the transaction tried to insert its state record to the coordinator, but got some exceptions during the processing and couldn't figure out if the transaction succeeded or not.
 In this case, the storage may or may not have inserted the record.
-This insertion to the coordinator will eventually complete by the lazy recovery process in Scalar DB.
+This insertion to the coordinator will eventually complete by the lazy recovery process in ScalarDB.
 Therefore, you can check the state which shows whether the transaction has committed or aborted in the following way.

 1. Get the transaction ID from this exception by `UnknownTransactionStatusException#getUnknownTransactionId()`
 2. Get a state record which is specified with the ID from the coordinator